vdeshpande-confluent/gcp-genai-resuable-artifact/README.md

 The Terraform code will also create resources onto your confluent cloud and gcp account.

+### Create VectorSearch Index Endpoint on your Google Cloud account
+gcp_vector_store.tf

 ## Running the Demo

-### Data Generation:
+### Verify Context Data Generation:

+Based on any product information and image, `context-data-generation` folder perform the following:

-To generate data using the product catalog database, upload images to the GCP bucket [confluent-gcp-next-24], and set context using images and product descriptions and attributes, follow these steps:
+- Generated data using the product catalog database, the images are uploaded to the GCP bucket [gcp-genai-demo_context_bucket], and context is set using images and product descriptions and attributes using cloud run job

-1. Ensure you have access to the product catalog bucket [confluent-gcp-next-24] or create your own.
-2. Upload images associated with the products to a GCP bucket.
-3. Please create app.toml by looking at example_app.toml
-4. Please create client.properties by looking at client_example.properties
+- Create multimodal embeddings (text and image) from the input description and image
+- Perform nearest neighbor search on existing product catalog embeddings in Vertex Vector Search to fetch x nearest product ids
+- Lookup existing product categories from the retrieved ids.
+- Use an LLM to rank returned categories

+Verify context data is generated into context-topic incorporating product descriptions, attributes, and images uri.

-5. Navigate to the `context-data-generation` folder.
+1. Navigate to the `context-data-generation` folder.
-6. Run the Docker container to process the data which will extract relevant product information including descriptions and attributes from the database and set context to the `context_topic`
+2. Check Cloud Run Job [gcp-genai-demo-cloud-run-job-context-generation] execution is finished.
+3. The cloud run job is created using terraform.

-By following these steps, you'll be able to generate data effectively, incorporating product descriptions, attributes, and images to set context within the project environment.
+4. Verify context-topic containing around 50 records incorporating product descriptions, attributes, and images uri.

 ### Prompt Generation: